goformarty/euler-project/README.md

 # euler-project
-Interactive web application that allows user to get solutions for problems from Project Euleur.
+Interactive web application in JavaScript that allows user to calculate solutions for problems from Project Euler.

 Please see live version here: